appacademy/jump-start/jumpstart-files/part2/boolean_logic_readings.md

 ## Comparators

-Ruby has several comparator methods that allow us to compare two objets.
+Ruby has several comparator methods that allow us to compare two objects.
 Remember, the return value of a comparator method is either `true` or `false`!

 Method| Example        | Result
 ------|----------------|---------